The City of New Bern provides excellent compensation and benefits for its employees. Some of the benefits are listed below:

 401(k) Supplemental Retirement Plan

-401(k) is a supplemental retirement program administered by Prudential Retirement.
+401(k) is a supplemental retirement program administered by Empower Retirement.
 Participation in the 401(k) program is an easy and voluntary way to accumulate money for retirement via payroll deduction.
 The City of New Bern makes contributions equal to 5% of salary to each employee’s retirement account.
 There is no match required.

 AIG VALIC 457(b) Deferred Compensation Plan